gurnoornatt/leetrizz/leetrizz/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### Backend (Optional)
+### Backend (Optional for Development)

-The app includes a Python backend for the leaderboard functionality.
+The app includes a Python backend for the leaderboard functionality when developing locally.
 To run it:

 1. Install the required Python packages: